Snohomish Health District

 A 15-member Board of Health oversees policy and budget development for the local health district.
 All five Snohomish County Council members sit on the Board of Health, together with 10 city council members or mayors representing the cities and towns.
 Public meetings of the Board of Health are held monthly.

 Mark Beatty, MD, MPH, serves as the health officer of the Snohomish Health District.
-Jeff Ketchel is the interim administrator.
+Jeff Ketchel is the administrator.

 Strategic planning and vision